ElinVS/ElinVS/README.md

-## Hi, I'm Elin! 👋
+<h1 align="left"> Hey there, I'm Elin 👋 </h1>

-## A junior software developer with an interest in design and front end with 10 years management experience
+<h3 align="left">  I'm an junior software developer who is interested in
+design and front end.
+Enthusiast of simple things graphic design and illustration.
+Internet citizen. </h3>

 ### Connect with me :